-Loss of Safety Adviser will be replaced by a suitably experienced member of Northwich Rowing Club Coaching Staff.
+Loss of Safety Adviser will be replaced by the Assistant Safety Advisor.

 Loss of medical cover within NRC will be covered by a qualified Event First Aider.

 Loss of radio communications will be covered by use of mobile phones.

 Changes to racing arrangements may see the length of the course being shortened, restrict racing to larger boats and/or competent crews.